 2808 Cedar Creek Rd, Youngsville

-September 22nd through November 10th.
+September 21 – November 2.
 Visit website for specific dates.

 Haunted forest trail, Howling Hayride, Dark Trail, Carny Crypt, Killers in the Corn, Carnival Games, Menacing Maze